Jikazu/dunka-dungeons/readme.md

 Test of functionality and appearance of the website has have been dealt with troughout the developemt process.
 Tests has been conducted with Google Chrome, Firefox and on different devices.
+- Clicking on home in the nav bar goes to the index as it should on all pages.
+- Clicking on gallery goes to the gallery as it should on all pages.
+- Clicking on apply goes to the application form as it should on all pages.
+- Clicking on the submit your application goes to the applied page as it should.
+- Footer is working as it should on all different pages.

 I've listed my main issues here: